-Federal Direct Stafford Loans
+Federal Direct Loans

-The William D. Ford Federal Direct Stafford Student Loan Program, sponsored by the U.S. Department of Education, offers low interest rates, easy repayment terms, and is geared toward those entering or re-entering the workforce.
+The William D. Ford Federal Direct Student Loan Program, sponsored by the U.S. Department of Education, offers low interest rates, easy repayment terms, and is geared toward those entering or re-entering the workforce.
 The loan is not credit based and only requires that students meet specific eligibility requirements.
-All students must file a Free Application for Federal Student Aid (FAFSA) in order for the Office of Financial Aid to determine eligibility for a Federal Direct Stafford Loan.
-Depending on enrollment status, FAFSA results, cost of attendance, and other factors, an amount and type of Federal Direct Stafford Loan (Subsidized or Unsubsidized) will be offered to eligible students.
+All students must file a Free Application for Federal Student Aid (FAFSA) in order for the Office of Financial Aid to determine eligibility for a Federal Direct Loan.
+Depending on enrollment status, FAFSA results, cost of attendance, and other factors, an amount and type of Federal Direct Loan (Subsidized or Unsubsidized) will be offered to eligible students.
 The federal government is the lender for student or parent loans received through the Federal Direct Loan Program.

-The Department of Education developed a process that all Federal Direct Loan borrowers (subsidized, unsubsidized, graduate PLUS, and parent PLUS loans) can complete each year called the Annual Student Loan Acknowledgement (ASLA).
+The Department of Education developed a process that all Federal Direct Loan borrowers (subsidized, unsubsidized, graduate PLUS, and parent PLUS loans) are encouraged to complete each year called the Annual Student Loan Acknowledgement (ASLA).
 The ASLA (formerly known as the Informed Borrowing Confirmation process) is intended to better assist borrowers in understanding the financial responsibility of funding their education and provide current information on a borrower's cumulative loan balance.
 As part of the Master Promissory Note (MPN) confirmation process, the ASLA allows student and parent borrowers to view how much they currently owe in federal student loans, and to acknowledge that they have seen these amounts before borrowing new loans each award year.
-The ASLA can be completed online at studentaid.gov and becomes available in April each year.
+The ASLA can be completed online at studentaid.gov/asla and becomes available in April each year.

 Public Law 112-74 amended the Higher Education Act (HEA) to temporarily eliminate the interest subsidy provided on Direct Subsidized Loans during the six-month grace period provided to students when they are no longer enrolled on at least a half-time basis.
-This change was effective for new Direct Stafford Loans for which the first disbursement was made on or after July 1, 2012, and before July 1, 2014.
-The federal government will continue to pay interest that accrues on the Direct Subsidized Stafford Loans at all.
-Students have the option to pay interest on the unsubsidized portion of a Direct Stafford Loan while in school, during other eligible periods of deferment, or let interest accrue until repayment begins.
-Deferred interest payments on Direct Unsubsidized Stafford Loans will be added to the principal loan amount and capitalized by the lender (meaning accrued interest will be added to the principal amount borrowed at repayment).
+This change was effective for new Direct Loans for which the first disbursement was made on or after July 1, 2012, and before July 1, 2014.
+The federal government will continue to pay interest that accrues on the Direct Subsidized Loans during in-school and other eligible deferment periods.
+The federal government does not pay interest on Direct Unsubsidized Loans at all.
+Students have the option to pay interest on the unsubsidized portion of a Direct Unsubsidized Loans will be added to the principal loan amount and capitalized by the lender (meaning accrued interest will be added to the principal amount borrowed at repayment).

-Applicants must be enrolled at least half-time to be eligible for a Federal Direct Stafford Loan and to maintain eligibility for in-school deferments (minimum six credits per semester, with all credits applicable to the degree program of study).
+Applicants must be enrolled at least half-time to be eligible for a Federal Direct Loan and to maintain eligibility for in-school deferments (minimum six credits per semester, with all credits applicable to the degree program of study).

-The following charts describe annual and aggregate maximum eligibility for the Federal Direct Stafford Loan Program, based on dependency status and grade level.
+The following charts describe annual and aggregate maximum eligibility for the Federal Direct Loan Program, based on dependency status and grade level.

-Annual and Aggregate Federal Direct Stafford Loan Limits
+Annual and Aggregate Federal Direct Loan Limits